leo-dev48/leo-dev48/README.md

 - 👋 Hi folks!
-I’m @leo-dev48, an Italo-Peruvian guy (he/him) born at the end of the 90s, based near Genoa (until now).
+I’m @leo-dev48, an Italo-Peruvian guy born at the end of the 90s, based in Genoa (until now).
-- 👀 I’m interested in technology (you wouldn't have said that, right?) among many others things like RTS games, movies, animes and similiar nerdy topics as well as walking, listening to latino-american music and to people who have something interesting to speak about.
 - 🌱 Currently, I'm following a BSc degree in Computer Science @UniGe, hoping to end it ASAP the best i can.
 Loads of ideas for the future but haven't decided what to do next yet, so I'm open to new ideas.
 - Looking forward to be inspired!
 - 📫 How to reach me:
--   LinkedIn: www.linkedin.com/in/leodev48
 -   GitHub: www.github.com/leo-dev48
 -   Gmail: leodev48@gmail.com
 -   StackOverflow (last but not least): **work in progress**